-- Provide two days (14 hours) of training on the Fundamental Course of Study to be provided to paraeducators during the 2019-20 school year.
+- Provide all 4 days (28 hours) of training on the Fundamental Course of Study to their paraeducators by June 30, 2021.

 What resources are available?

-A toolkit (document)is now available to assist school district staff who are responsible for implementing the required training.
+A toolkit (document) is available and has been updated to reflect the 2020 legislative session, to assist school district staff who are responsible for implementing the required training.
 Educational Support Districts (ESDs), unions, community colleges, or any partners involved in supporting the professional development of paraeducators in Washington may also find the toolkit useful.
 We will add to, and update, this resource as appropriate.

 You are encouraged to also access the online Google Drive folder, “Implementation of the Paraeducator Certificate Program”.
 In this folder, you have access to: